OCR-D/ocrd-website/site/en/setup.md

 ### Why using Taverna?

-Taverna creates a 'metadata' sub directory containing collected output of all processors.
-All intermediate mets files and a provenance file containing all provenance of the workflow including start/end time of processor/workflow, used input group(s), used parameters and created output group(s).
+Taverna creates a 'metadata' sub directory containing collected output of all
+processors: all intermediate METS files and a provenance file containing all provenance of the workflow including start/end time of processor/workflow, used input group(s), used parameters and created output group(s).